jfrog/terraform-provider-artifactory/docs/resources/ldap_group_setting.md

 LDAP Groups Add-on allows you to synchronize your LDAP groups with the system and leverage your existing organizational structure for managing group-based permissions.

-Note that this resource utilizes endpoints which are blocked/removed in the SaaS environment (i.e. in Artifactory online).
-This means this resource cannot be used with the Artifactory SaaS environment.
+**NOTE:** The `artifactory_ldap_group_setting` resource utilizes endpoints which are blocked/removed in SaaS environments (i.e. in Artifactory online), rendering this resource incompatible with Artifactory SaaS environments.

 ## Example Usage